 Webform is a module that aids in making various one-off forms such as contact forms, surveys, order forms, reservations, CRM requests, and many more.

-To install the module, download the module and add it to your sites/all/modules directory.
+To install the module, download it and add it to your sites/all/modules directory.
 Enable it under /admin/build/modules.

 You will now have a new node type called "Webform".
 From there you simply need to add the webform a title, description, confirmation message, set up email settings and other fields you may require.
 You can set up email settings to send an email upon form submission.

 The checkboxes under the "E-mail" header should be checked for each field you want to include in the email that is sent when the form is submitted.
 This checkbox does not have to do with validating that field as an email address; that is handled by choosing "email" in the "Type" column.